 BE/Bi/MedE 106.
 Introduction to Biomechanics.
 9 units (3-0-6); third term.
 Introduction to the basic concepts of applying engineering principles of solid and fluid mechanics to the study of biological systems.
 The course emphasizes the organismal, rather than the molecular, level of complexity.
 It draws on a wide array of biological phenomena from plants and animals, and is not intended as a technical introduction to medically related biomechanics.
 Topics may include fundamental properties of solids and fluids, viscoelasticity, drag, biological pumps, locomotion, and muscle mechanics.
-Instructor: Staff.
-Not offered 2013–14.
+Not offered 2015–16.

 BE 153.
 Case Studies in Systems Physiology.
-9 units (3-0-6); second term.
+9 units (3-0-6); third term.
 Prerequisites: Bi 8, Bi 9, or equivalent.
 This course will explore the process of creating and validating theoretical models in systems biology and physiology.
 It will examine several macroscopic physiological systems in detail, including examples from immunology, endocrinology, cardiovascular physiology, and others.
 Emphasis will be placed on understanding how macroscopic behavior emerges from the interaction of individual components.
 Instructor: Petrasek.

 BE/APh 161.
 Physical Biology of the Cell.
 12 units (3-0-9); second term.
-Prerequisites: Ph 2ab and ACM 95abc, or background in differential equations and statistical and quantum mechanics, or instructor's written permission.
+Prerequisites: Ph 2ab and ACM 95ab, or background in differential equations and statistical and quantum mechanics, or instructor's written permission.
 Physical models applied to the analysis of biological structures ranging from individual proteins and DNA to entire cells.
 Topics include the force response of proteins and DNA, models of molecular motors, DNA packing in viruses and eukaryotes, mechanics of membranes, and membrane proteins and cell motility.
-Instructor: Staff.
+Instructor: Bois/Phillips.

 BE 167.
 Research Topics in Bioengineering.
 1 unit; first term.
 Introduction to current research in Caltech bioengineering labs.
 Graded Pass/Fail.
 Instructor: Staff.

 BE 168.
 Reading the Bioengineering Literature.
 4 units (1-0-3); second term.
 Prerequisites: None.
 Participants will read, discuss, and critique papers on diverse topics within the bioengineering literature.
 Enrollment limited to 10 students; undergraduates with instructor’s permission.
 Instructor: Winfree.
-Offered in alternate years; not offered 2013–14.
+Offered in alternate years; not offered 2015–16.

 BE/CS/CNS/Bi 191 ab.
 Biomolecular Computation.
 9 units (3-0-6) second term; (2-4-3) third term.
 Prerequisite: None.
 Recommended: ChE/BE 163, CS 21, CS 129 ab, or equivalent.
 This course investigates computation by molecular systems, emphasizing models of computation based on the underlying physics, chemistry, and organization of biological cells.
 We will explore programmability, complexity, simulation of and reasoning about abstract models of chemical reaction networks, molecular folding, molecular self-assembly, and molecular motors, with an emphasis on universal architectures for computation, control, and construction within molecular systems.
 If time permits, we will also discuss biological example systems such as signal transduction, genetic regulatory networks, and the cytoskeleton; physical limits of computation, reversibility, reliability, and the role of noise, DNA-based computers and DNA nanotechnology.
 Part a develops fundamental results; part b is a reading and research course: classic and current papers will be discussed, and students will do projects on current research topics.
 Instructor: Winfree.